-- 1. The candidate has completed the course requirements of the Master's program with at least a B+ average. - 2.
-The candidate's course background is appropriate for the Computer Science Ph.D. - 3.
-The proposed Ph.D.
-Supervisor fully supports the transfer (and the Transfer Committee in case of an M.Eng. student).
+- 1. The candidate has completed the course requirements of the Master's program with at least a ${\rm B^+}$ average. - 2.
+The candidate's course background is appropriate for the Computer Science Ph.D.

-1The person or body responsible for making admission recommendations to the School of Graduate Studies.
+&lt;sup>1The person or body responsible for making admission recommendations to the School of Graduate Studies.